bioinfo-pf-curie/ChIP-seq/README.md

 SAMPLE_ID | CONTROL_ID | SAMPLE_NAME | GROUP | PEAK_TYPE

 Both files will be checked by the pipeline and have to be rigorously defined in order to make the pipeline work.
-Note thte the control is optional if not available but is highly recommanded.
+Note that the control is optional if not available but is highly recommanded.
+If the `design` file is not specified, the pipeline will run until the alignment, QCs and track generation.
+The peak calling and the annotation will be skipped.

 ### Full Documentation